Notable People

 He came out of movement conservatism, not outside it

-Goldberg's current Dispatch biography still describes him as editor-in-chief and co-founder of The Dispatch, longtime Los Angeles Times columnist, commentator for CNN, and senior fellow at the American Enterprise Institute.
-What makes that biography interesting is not the resume inflation common to political media.
-It is the continuity.
+Goldberg's Dispatch biography still describes him as editor-in-chief and co-founder of The Dispatch, longtime Los Angeles Times columnist, commentator for CNN, and senior fellow at the American Enterprise Institute.
+What makes that biography interesting is the continuity rather than the resume inflation common to political media.
 Goldberg did not drift into conservatism as a television persona.
 He spent decades inside the infrastructure of conservative argument.

 He was, in other words, a movement intellectual who understood how to sound like a columnist.